Last Updated on by Karl

 I’ve watched dozens more full courses on super interesting topics like business, creative thinking, and scientific thinking and reasoning (where’s my cookie?).

 Plus, MasterClass introduced me to topics I never thought I’d be interested in like DJing, cooking, baking, and drumming.
 I liked Sheila E’s drumming course so much I actually bought an electronic drum set that I use all the time.
-I would have NEVER considered drumming if I hadn’t bought MC.
+I would have NEVER considered drumming if I hadn’t bought Masterclass.

 MasterClass has been a game-changer for me, just not in the way I expected.
 I haven’t become an expert on anything.
 But it has gotten me into so many more things I’d never been exposed to before.